Home Electrification and Appliance Rebates Program

 • Installation: $500 and is commensurate with scale of upgrades installed

-Rebates are capped 50% of the project cost for those earning between 80% and 150% of area median income subject to the caps listed above.
+The maximum rebate amount is 50% of the project cost for consumers who earn between 80% and 150% of the area median income subject to the rebate amounts listed above.

-Those making less than 80% of area median income are eligible for the rebates up to 100% of the project cost, subject to the caps listed above.
+Consumers who earn less than 80% of the area median income are eligible for rebates that are up to 100% of the cost of project up to the maximums indicated above.

 FAQs: